 Instructions

-- Preheat your oven to 400°F (200°C).
-Line a large baking sheet with parchment paper or foil and lightly spray with nonstick cooking spray.
+- Begin by heating your oven to 400°F (200°C).
+Prepare a large baking sheet by lining it with parchment paper or aluminum foil.
+Lightly coat the surface with nonstick cooking spray to prevent sticking and ensure easy removal after baking.

-- In a medium bowl, combine the softened cream cheese, shredded cheddar cheese, garlic powder, onion powder, smoked paprika, black pepper, and kosher salt.
-Mix until smooth and well incorporated.
+- In a mixing bowl, combine the softened cream cheese, sharp cheddar cheese, garlic powder, onion powder, smoked paprika, black pepper, and kosher salt.
+Stir the mixture thoroughly, making sure the cheeses and seasonings are evenly distributed, until you achieve a smooth, creamy filling.

 Nutritional Information